project-oak/rust-verification-tools/docs/_posts/2020-09-01-using-klee.md

 as described [here][Using PropVerify].
-This note describes how to use the KLEE directly in case you wonder how `cargo-verify` works or want to add support for a different tool.6
+This note describes how to use the KLEE directly in case you wonder how `cargo-verify` works or want to add support for a different tool.
 This is going to be a fairly low-level description and most people will be happier not knowing how the sausage is made.
 (Since there are so many low-level details, there is a risk